-Area 58 is an unused area ID meant for the Nerd Hideout; it originally had its own interior, separated from the Comic Store.
+Area ID 58 was meant for the Nerd Hideout; it originally had its own interior, separated from the Comic Store.

-Only some doors remain, using one of them properly teleports the player outside of the back entrance, while the other 2 doors use the model meant for doors in the Boys' Dorm, probably used as placeholders.
+iSaveZones.DAT still contains some doors for it.
+Using one of them properly teleports the player outside of the back entrance, while the other 2 doors use the model meant for doors in the Boys' Dorm, probably used as placeholders.

 Area ID 63, the last interior ID, is simply named "Library".
 It shares the same name with the school's library interior.